jayanthoncloud/Learning-to-Understand-Kubernetes/Microservices Application.md

 **Let's now proceed to creating Pods and Services from our minikube cluster**
 Before we begin, ensure there are no existing pods and the default kubernetes service is running

-**Let's now proceed to create the Voting app Pod and it's service.**
+**Let's now proceed to create the Voting app Pod and it's service**
 ```
 #Let's try to create voting app pod and it's service
 kubectl create -f voting-app-pod.yaml